neverset123/DataModeling/README.md

 - Durability
 Completed transactions are saved to database even in cases of system failure

+### OLAP(Online Analytical Processing) & OLTP(Online Transactional Processing)
+one database for all would lead to

+    - excellent for operation
+    - no redundancy, high integrity
+    - slow for analytics
+    - hard to understand
+#### OLAP
+optimized for these workloads allow for complex analytical and ad hoc queries, including aggregations.
+These type of databases are optimized for reads.

+#### OLTP
+optimized for these workloads allow for less complex queries in large volume.
+The types of queries for these databases are read, insert, update, and delete.

+### Normalizaiton & Denormalization
+1) Normalization: increase data integrity by reducing data redundancy
+2) Denormalizaiton: increase performance by reducing number of joins

+#### normalization
+- 1NF
+    - Atomic values: each cell contains unique and single values
+    - Be able to add data without altering tables(adding or removing columns)
+    - Separate different relations into different tables
+    - Keep relationships between tables together with foreign keys
+- 2NF
+    - Have reached 1NF
+    - All columns in the table must rely on the Primary Key(so that data can be joined)
+- 3NF
+    - Must be in 2nd Normal Form
+    - No transitive dependencies(non-key column does not depend on another non-key column)
+    - Remember, transitive dependencies you are trying to maintain is that to get from A-> C, you want to avoid going through B.

+#### denormalization
+denormalization comes after normalization.

+### Fact & Dimension Table

+#### Fact Table(Numeric & Additive)
+Fact table records business events in quantifiable metrics.

+#### Dimension Table
+records context of business events (who, what, where, why etc.), it contains descriptive attributes.

+### Schema Struct
+- Star Schema
+ consists of one of more fact tables referencing any number of dimension tables.
+ advantages:
+    - denormalized
+    - simplifies queries by relaxation of 3nf rules
+    - fast aggregations (less joins)
+drawbacks:
+    - data Integrity issue
+    - decrease query flexibility(no ad-hoc query)
+    - many to many relationship is a simplification

+- snowflake Schema
+    - Star Schema is a special, simplified case of the snowflake schema.
+    - Star schema does not allow for many to many relationships between dimension tables while the snowflake schema does.
+    - Snowflake schema is more normalized than Star schema but only in 1NF or 2NF

 ### Postgres
 1) autocommit
 each action  is commited without having to cann conn.commit() after each command